Social media pundits, and media talking heads, like doing cross generation comparisons – with the general thesis being

 Home Construction

-Most homes built in the 1950s and 1960s used 2×4 studs for the walls, with minimal insulation – or rock wool or early fiberglass insulation.
-Windows were almost all single-pane glass, with wood or aluminum frames (aluminum frames leaked heat like crazy)
+- In the 1950s and 1960s, most homes used 2×4 studs for the walls, with minimal insulation (none, or R-11).
+Windows were almost all single-pane glass, with wood or aluminum frames (aluminum frames leak heat like crazy).
+Ceilings, if insulated, were in the R-11 to R-19 range.

 Appliances